-However, I won’t be hanging the shelf until we’ve actually moved my industrial equipment from my old studio to this one.
-I want to make sure the shelf will work where I’ve planned to install it.
+However, I won’t be hanging the shelf until we actually move my industrial equipment from my old studio to this one.
+First, I want to make sure the shelf will really function well.
 My biggest hesitation is whether the pendant light that will be hanging over the sewing table for task lighting will impede access to the shelf.

 For now the shelf/memo board is leaning up against the wall I plan to mount it on.
 You’ll see the final reveal once my studio is finished and it is hung on the wall and accessorized!

 UPDATE October 2016: Click here for the final reveal of my craft studio!
 Unfortunately this shelf didn’t make it into the studio, but you’ll see what did!
 This project only set us back $10 because we had the pegboard and sheet metal.
 So I wouldn’t hesitate to reinvent it again; I’m tempted to paint the wood and find another place in the house for it!

 In the meantime, here are a few recent office-inspired crafts I’ve been working on in anticipation of having a dedicated studio (click on the images for the tutorials):